-Not only is SQL-RD a handy tool for scheduling SQL Server Reports, it can be a great way to manage SSRS report subscriptions.
-Many SQL-RD users have enjoyed the ability to schedule SSRS reports with expanded options such as report encryption, additional formats, and more destinations such as Sharepoint & Dropbox.
-In addition to the advanced subscription distribution features SQL-RD has to offer, it can also act as an SSRS report manager.
-Let’s look at three ways SQL-RD can help SQL Server admins manage their SSRS subscriptions.
+Not only is PBRS a handy tool for scheduling SQL Server Reports, it can be a great way to manage SSRS report subscriptions.
+Many PBRS users have enjoyed the ability to schedule SSRS reports with expanded options such as report encryption, additional formats, and more destinations such as SharePoint & Dropbox.
+In addition to the advanced subscription distribution features PBRS has to offer, it can also act as an SSRS report manager.
+Let’s look at three ways PBRS can help SQL Server admins manage their SSRS subscriptions.

 SSRS reports from multiple environments can be managed in a single interface